Activities that challenge students to consider how we can take better care of the environment

 - Complete one or more of the suggested activities

-- Create a list of words that remind you of pollution and words that remind you of a clean environment.
-Sort the words.
+Step 1: Create a list of words that remind you of pollution and words that remind you of a clean environment.

-- Have students contribute to a class book "Protecting our Natural Resources".
-Here are some ideas to get you started: Take a short shower instead of a bath, Turn off lights when you are not in the room.
+Step 2: Share some of the following with students to get the ideas flowing: Take a short shower instead of a bath.
+Turn off lights when you are not in the room.
 Turn off water while you brush your teeth.
 Use both sides of your paper.
 Keep the heater low in the winter and wear a sweater if you are chilly.
 Pick up litter from the ground.
-Purchase items that do not have excess packaging.
+Purchase items that do not have excessive packaging.

 Supporting All Learners

-All students are able to participate in class discussions and corresponding activities in corresponding to their level of understanding.
-Each student also had a partner to think-pair-share for post reading discussion.
-During think-pair-share each student has time to share and to listen to each other's comments and ideas.
+All students are able to participate in class discussions and activities in corresponding to their level of understanding.

 The _____________family pledges to help protect the environment.
 We promise to try our best to do the following:

 To make less trash we will try to _____________.

 To save energy we will try to_____________.

 Students should understand how human pollution affects our health and the planet’s health negatively.
 Use activities to discuss ideas about how to care for our environment.